ozan-ozel/library-management/README.md

 - To run the code, first make sure that environment variables are correctly set.
 Example env file should be copied and renamed as .env.
 - Run "docker compose up -d" to run the redis client, redis connection string should be moved to env file as an improvement.
 - Run "npm run migration:up" to run the migrations.
-- Run "npm run dev"
+- Run "npm run dev" to run the project in development mode.
 - To generate a new migration, use "npm run migration:generate <migration_destination>".